amcginlay/venafi-demos/demos/04-tlspk-notifications-via-microsoft-teams/README.md

 Imagine scaling this up to dozens of clusters which may not even use cert-manager yet.
 Imagine hundreds of undocumented Certificates, built without modern guardrails and rapidly expiring.

-Venafi TLS Protect For Kubernetes the capabilities needed to enable effective machine identity management for OpenShift and Kubernetes clusters in the Enterprise.
+Venafi TLS Protect For Kubernetes provides the capabilities needed to enable effective machine identity management for OpenShift and Kubernetes clusters in the Enterprise.

 So look out for more demos like this, revealing how effective machine identity management can accelerate your cloud native development and prevent application outages or security breaches.